camptocamp/c2cgeoportal/doc/integrator/security.rst

 Default: ``true``

-Enable / Disable the OGC proxy
+Access to the OGC proxy
 ------------------------------

 To enable the OGC proxy, set ``ogcproxy_enable`` to ``true`` in your